-Supporting spellings at home
+Supporting Spellings at Home

 To support you with this, we have created a simple guide on how to use spelling shed and attached some short (and hopefully fun) activity ideas to support the children learning their spellings at home.